PrabirKs/Dice-Game-by-kunal/README.md

 ![Capture](https://user-images.githubusercontent.com/86625941/203543065-8d57e9e5-fe12-4cdf-a8a4-e033a4e7d0d7.PNG)

-- Dice Game is for beginner's and by creating this easy and awesome app you will learn and can master all the basics to intermediate concepts
+- Dice Game is a game for beginners, and by developing it, you can learn and become an expert in all the fundamental and intermediate concepts of javascript.
 - To play ☛ https://dice-game-kunal.netlify.app/

 # Index

 1. What application does 🤔?
 2. How to run the game 😮?
-3. How to play instruction 🎮️?
+3. How to play (instructions) 🎮️?

 # What application does 🤔?